Ponds & Tadpoles

 On the one hand, tadpole distribution can allow more tadpoles to survive and it can be used to reintroduce species to areas where they once were.
 On the other hand, distributing tadpoles is an excellent way to quickly spread diseases that can wipe out as many frogs as what were saved in the first place, if not more.
 A lot of folks are under the impression that if they don't have chytrid fungus in their area, then they don't have any disease problems.
 WRONG!
 There are many other diseases besides chytrid and many are being moved around by people and the trade.

 In January, 2003, three batches of awful looking tadpoles from three households in the suburb of Redlynch, Cairns were turned into us for evaluation.
 They were off colour, sluggish, not eating well, and some had bent tails.
 They were dropping like flies, so to speak, and we had them virus tested by the School of Virology and Immunology at James Cook University.
 The researcher found a virus using sequencing but he was unable to identify the virus.
-We have dubbed this problem the "Redlynch" virus until we can get more work done it.
-From what we've seen since and the rate of spread that is occuring with this aquatic pathogen, it is obvious that there are two very effective ways that this problem can be carried from place to place: the first is moving tadpoles around and the second is people who do surveying in the field and do not use disinfection procedures.
+We originally dubbed this problem the "Redlynch" virus but now refer to it as a malformation caused by chemicals spreading through waterways.
+From what we've seen since and the rate of spread that is occuring with this aquatic problem, it is obvious that there are two very effective ways that this problem can be carried from place to place: the first is moving tadpoles around and the second is people who do surveying in the field and do not use disinfection procedures.

-The presence of an aquatic virus that kills nearly all the tadpoles in a body of water and causes the few survivors to be deformed is VERY SERIOUS stuff!
-It will have a serious impact on our frog populations and all tadpoles should be viewed with suspicion, especially since this pathogen does not make its presence known until the later stages of tadpole development.
+The presence of an aquatic virus that kills nearly all the tadpoles in a body of water and/or sits dormant in those that metamorph for later activation is a serious issue.
+Likewise, the damage caused by a chemical that causes genetic damage and 100% death rate of all offspring in a cluth is incrementally more serious!
+This is especially because this problem does not make its presence known until the later stages of tadpole development.
 Everything seems fine until the back legs are at least halfway grown and then all heck breaks loose!

 Aside from the problem of spreading disease, regulations in QLD changed during 2004 making it illegal to relocate tadpoles without a rescue permit.

-We recognise that rescuing and distributing tadpoles is a tool that can assist the restoration of frog populations on a local level, but we are also extremely concerned about the spread of disease, especially a pathogen as devastating as the "Redlynch" virus.
+We recognise that rescuing and distributing tadpoles is a tool that can assist the restoration of frog populations on a local level, but we are also extremely concerned about the spread of disease, especially a ranavirus or the malformation problem.
 We would like to find a sensible, middle ground to a complex problem.
 Until we hear otherwise from the researchers, we are making the following suggestions concerning the movement of tadpoles anywhere, not just where there are regulations.
 These suggestions are subject to change based on new findings on the spread of disease in FNQ.

 This includes tourists who are visiting Far North Queensland for holidays - do NOT collect tadpoles here to bring home with you.
 The most serious amphibian diseases we know of so far are aquatic so keeping to your own catchment might help prevent an aquatic pathogen from spreading throughout a new catchment.
 If you do not know what area makes up your local catchment, contact your local council or Integrated Catchment Management community group.